 Physician's statement.
 If you are under 65, you must have your physician complete a statement certifying that you are permanently and totally disabled.
 Attach the statement to your return.
-You may use the physician's statement in Part II of either Schedule R (Form 1040) or Schedule 3 (Form 1040A).
+You can use the physician's statement in Part II of either Schedule R (Form 1040) or Schedule 3 (Form 1040A).
 However, check the box on line 2 and do not attach a physician's statement if:

-- You filed a physician's statement for this disability for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed line B on the statement, AND - Due to your continued disabled condition, you were unable to engage in any substantial gainful activity in 1995.
+1) You filed a physician's statement for this disability for 1983 or an earlier year, or you filed a statement for tax years after 1983 and your physician signed line B on the statement, AND

+2) Due to your continued disabled condition, you were unable to engage in any substantial gainful activity during the tax year.